Accern/accern-python/docs/api/stream.rst

     myStreamListener = StreamListener()

-Override `on_data` function if you want to handle the data yourself.
+Override the ``on_data`` function if you want to handle the data yourself.

-By default, it's returning the raw data.
+By default, it returns the raw data.

 .. code-block:: python